xyberii4/dtsgui/docs/TUTORIAL.md

 ## 7. View the channel data on Google Maps

+**In order to correctly view the Google Maps feature, you must have a Google Maps JavaScript API key.** The API key must be contained in a file named `apikey` in the same directory as

+* The DTSGUI executable if you're running the packaged version (`DTSGUI.exe`) or
+* The DTSGUI package if you're running the program through a Python interpreter (not *in* the package directory, but on the same level as the package).

+Email [mdomanski@usgs.gov](mailto:mdomanski@usgs.gov) to request an API key if you don't have access to one.

 To view the georeferenced temperature data, click the Google Maps Viewer button in the channel 1 editor tab.
 A new tab named Google Maps: Channel 1 will appear in the main window (as shown in the figure below).